cIAmAShape/NGPTesting/intro-to-bash/README.md

 my_num=3
 echo "My string is ${my_string} and my number is ${my_num}"
 ```
-Note that encapsulation is not strictly neccesary, but highly recommended.
+Note that encapsulation is not strictly necessary, but highly recommended.
 Without it, bash will attempt to read all characters past the `$` symbol (excluding spaces) as the name of the variable.
 So if you do not have whitespace between where you are trying to print the variable and the next part of the string, it will fail.
 ```
 echo "$my_string123"  #Results in an error, as the variable is not findable. echo "$my_string 123"  #Echoes "my_string 123" to screen (with whitespace)